Legendary Scientist & Icon Stephen Hawking Dies At 76

 Hawking was known to be very pithy, once remarking during an interview with the Times in 2004, "Life would be tragic if it weren't funny."
 In the same interview, when asked about his I.Q., Hawking replied, "People who boast about their IQ are losers."

-Redmayne, who studied Hawking and his condition for his role in The Theory of Everything, released a statement to Mashable honoring the physicist.
+Redmayne, who studied Hawking and his condition for his role in The Theory of Everything, released a statement to Mashable honouring the physicist.

 "We have lost a truly beautiful mind, an astonishing scientist and the funniest man I have ever had the pleasure to meet," the statement read.
 "My love and thoughts are with his extraordinary family."